humdrum-tools/humdrum-documentation/guide/ch17/index.md

 records will result in an output consisting only of non-null data records.

-Returning to our `**alpha` data, we can eliminate everything but data records as follows:
+Returning to our <span class="rep">alpha</span> data, we can eliminate everything but data records as follows:

 ```bash